networknext/proton/README.md

 Because of this, the secretbox functions encrypt and decrypt in-place *and* you need to pass in a pointer to the data with the crypto header included at the front for both encrypt and decrypt.

-# Examples
+# Example

-If you'd like to see an example of proton in action take a look at the new network next backend I'm writing in XDP: https://github.com/networknext/protect
+If you'd like to see an example of proton in action take a look at the new UDP-based network next backend I'm writing in XDP: https://github.com/networknext/protect